• Disease Overview

 Causes

-Recessive genetic disorders occur when an individual inherits two copies of an altered gene for the same trait, one from each parent.
-If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
-The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

-Dominant genetic disorders occur when only a single copy of an altered gene is necessary to cause a disease.
-The altered gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the altered gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.
-In some individuals, the disorder is due to a spontaneous (de novo) gene mutation that occurs in the egg or sperm cell.
-In such situations, the disorder is not inherited from the parents.

 • < Previous section